 Discretionary Investment Management Services - We offer and provide discretionary ERISA fiduciary investment advisory services through a variety of Programs covered in this brochure.
-These Programs are as follows: Score, Solutions, Opportunity, Custom Advisory Portfolio, Unison, and Spectrum.
+These Programs are as follows: Fundamentals, Score, Solutions, Opportunity, Connect, Custom Advisory Portfolio, and

+Spectrum.
 Depending on the Program, discretionary portfolio management services may be provided directly through a Stifel Financial Advisor, by our home office personnel, or we may provide the Plan access to an Independent or Affiliated Adviser that provides such discretionary investment management services.

-Non-Discretionary Advisory Services - We also offer and provide non-discretionary investment advisory services through our non-discretionary Fundamentals Program and the Horizon Program, as detailed above.
+Non-Discretionary Advisory Services - We also offer and provide non-discretionary investment advisory services through the Horizon Program, as detailed above.
 Non-discretionary investment advisory services are provided directly by your Financial Advisor